omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

   * click [Build charts]

-In the resulting chart below we see that Uranus behaved nicely up to 1820, then it starts to drift away from previous phisical model.
-By 1846, time of Neptune discovery, Uranus longitude integration was already 140 arcsec off, a large diference observable with telescopes at the time.
+In the resulting chart below we see that Uranus behaved nicely up to 1820, then it starts to drift away from previous physical model.
+By 1846, time of Neptune discovery, Uranus longitude integration was already 140 arcsec off - full two minutes of arc - a large difference observable with telescope.

 ![chart of Uranus longitude without Neptune](UranusLongitudeNoNeptune.png)